Disneyland: Parades

 Disneyland has featured a number of different parades traveling down the park's central Main Street – Fantasyland corridor.
 There have been daytime and nighttime parades that celebrated Disney films or seasonal holidays with characters, music, and large floats.
-One of the most popular parades was the Main Street Electrical Parade, which recently ended a limited-time return engagement after an extended run at the Magic Kingdom at Walt Disney World in Lake Buena Vista, Florida.
-From May 5, 2005, through November 7, 2008, as part of Disneyland's 50th anniversary, "Walt Disney's Parade of Dreams" was presented, celebrating several Disney films including The Lion King, The Little Mermaid, Alice in Wonderland, and Pinocchio.
+One of the most popular parades was the Main Street Electrical Parade.
+From May 5, 2005, through November 7, 2008, as part of Disneyland's 50th anniversary, "Walt Disney's Parade of Dreams" was presented.
 In 2009, "Walt Disney's Parade of Dreams" was replaced by "Celebrate!
 A Street Party", which premiered on March 27, 2009.
-Disney did not call "Celebrate!
-A Street Party" a parade, but rather a "street event."
 During the Christmas season, Disneyland presents "A Christmas Fantasy" Parade.
-"Walt Disney's Parade of Dreams" was replaced by "Mickey's Soundsational Parade", which debuted on May 27, 2011.
+"Mickey's Soundsational Parade", debuted on May 27, 2011.
 Disneyland debuted a new nighttime parade called "Paint the Night", on May 22, 2015, as part of the park's 60th anniversary.
 For two weeks in 2020 before the closure due to the COVID-19 pandemic, the parade "Magic Happens" debuted.
 There was also a virtual parade available for a limited time.
 At D23 Expo 2022, it was announced that "Magic Happens" would return to Disneyland in spring 2023.

 Fireworks shows

-Elaborate fireworks shows synchronized with Disney songs and often have appearances from Tinker Bell (and other characters) flying in the sky above Sleeping Beauty Castle.
+Fireworks shows synchronized with Disney songs and often have appearances from Tinker Bell (and other characters) flying in the sky above Sleeping Beauty Castle.
 Since 2000, presentations have become more elaborate, featuring new pyrotechnics, launch techniques, and story lines.
 In 2004, Disneyland introduced a new air launch pyrotechnics system, reducing ground-level smoke and noise and decreasing negative environmental impacts.
 At the time the technology debuted, Disney announced it would donate the patents to a non-profit organization for use throughout the industry.
 Projection mapping technology debuted on It's a Small World with the creation of The Magic, the Memories and You in 2011, and expanded to Main Street and Sleeping Beauty Castle in 2015 with the premiere of Disneyland Forever.